-Participants discussed two commonly accepted structures for disaster recovery: hot-hot and hot-warm.
-While hot-hot allows for immediate cutover, the Participants agreed that realtime synchronization was not required, but rather that data must be kept synchronized to satisfy disaster recovery timing requirements (e.g., 48 hour cutover).
-A hot-warm structure meets the requirements of SEC Rule 613, and costs for hot-hot were considered to be higher than hotwarm.
+Participants discussed two commonly accepted structures for disaster recovery: hot-hot255 and hot-warm256.
+While hot-hot allows for immediate cutover, the Participants agreed that real-time synchronization was not required, but rather that data must be kept synchronized to satisfy disaster recovery timing requirements (e.g., 48 hour cutover).
+A hot-warm structure meets the requirements of SEC Rule 613, and costs for hot-hot were considered to be higher than hot-warm.
 Therefore, the Participants are requiring a hot-warm disaster recovery structure, provided it meets the requirements set forth in Appendix D, BCP / DR Process.